-The File Transfer Protocol or also known as FTP is designed to organize the exchange of data between your PC and the server.
-This process is similar to the one when the user copies information from one folder to another.
-Using FTP, you get access to the disk space that is allocated by the host.
+The File Transfer Protocol, or more popularly known as FTP, is designed to organize the exchange of data between your PC and a remote server.
+This process is similar to when you copy a file in one folder and transfer it to another.
+Using FTP, you get access to the disk space that is allocated to you by the host.

 FTP exchanges data using two separate channels, known as the command channel and the data transfer channel.
-When using FTP, both channels are unencrypted, as a result, any data transferred through these channels are vulnerable to interception and reading.
+Keep in mind that they’re both unencrypted, so any data sent through them could be intercepted.

-In other words, one can say that an FTP server is a good replacement for portable storage media.
-If you need to transfer data to another computer, you cannot only use the flash drive, but also make it completely different: place the information on the FTP server, and then just download it from another PC.
-This method is more convenient and beneficial for users of the Network.
+You can see how an FTP server makes for a good replacement for portable storage media.
+One of its biggest advantages is that you can easily transfer your data to another computer.
+All you have to do is move it to the FTP server and then just download it from another computer.
+This method is more convenient and beneficial for Network users.

-SFTP is the abbreviation of Secure File Transfer Protocol and is a completely different protocol that is based on the SSH (Secure Shell) network protocol and has nothing to do with FTP.
-Due to the fact that this protocol has a built-in encryption system, it is preferable to use SFTP vs FTP.
-Nevertheless, SFTP has not been adopted as the official standard of the Network yet.
+SFTP stands for Secure File Transfer Protocol.
+It’s a completely different technology that’s based on the SSH File Transfer Protocol (Secure Shell) and has nothing to do with FTP.
+When it comes to SFTP vs FTP, the former is generally more secure since it has a built-in encryption system.
+Despite this, SFTP has not been adopted as the official standard of the Network yet.

 How does SFTP work